Clyde A. Thomason

-Sergeant Clyde A. Thomason (May 23, 1914 – August 17, 1942) was a United States Marine who posthumously received the Medal of Honor for heroism at the cost of his life while leading an assault in the Makin Islands on August 17, 1942.
+Sergeant Clyde A. Thomason (May 23, 1914 – August 17, 1942) was a United States Marine who posthumously received the Medal of Honor for heroism at the cost of his life while leading an assault during the raid on Makin Island on August 17, 1942.
 Thomason was the first enlisted Marine to receive the Medal of Honor during World War II.

 Early years; first Marine Corps service

-Clyde A. Thomason was born in Atlanta, Georgia on May 23, 1914, and after his graduation from high school there, traveled widely throughout the United States in a "jalopy" with companions.
-In December 1934, he enlisted in the United States Marine Corps in Savannah, Georgia.
+Thomason was born in Atlanta, Georgia, on May 23, 1914.
+After graduating high school he traveled widely throughout the United States with his companions.

+In December 1934 he enlisted in the United States Marine Corps in Savannah, Georgia.
 Although he was named for his father, at the time of his enlistment he dropped the "A" of his father's name and became known in the Marine Corps simply as Clyde Thomason.
 This was the name under which he enlisted in 1934 and was the name subsequently used in official Marine Corps records.
-He later served in the Marine Detachment of the USS Augusta, Flagship of the Asiatic Fleet, and was honorably discharged in 1939 upon the expiration of his enlistment.
+He later served in the Marine detachment of the USS Augusta, Flagship of the Asiatic Fleet, and was honorably discharged in 1939 upon the expiration of his enlistment.

 The day following his discharge, he was retained in the Fleet Marine Force Reserve.
-When he again became a civilian, he accepted a position with the Albany, Georgia, branch of the Fire Companies Adjustment Bureau, Inc., and Albany became his home in February 1940.
+When he again became a civilian, he accepted a position with the Albany, Georgia, branch of the Fire Companies Adjustment Bureau, Inc., in February 1940.

 World War II

 Thomason re-enlisted in the Marine Corps Reserve in January 1942 following the attack on Pearl Harbor.
-He asked for action, and when Lt.
-Col. Evans Carlson was organizing his famous Raiders, Thomason volunteered.
+He asked for action, and when Lieutenant Colonel Evans Carlson was organizing his famous Raiders, Thomason volunteered.

 Because he was so tall, 6 ft 4 in, and weighed 190 lb; he had to ask for a height waiver to get into the Raiders.
 He received his training in California before going to the Pacific battlefields in April for duty with the 2nd Raider Battalion.

 Letters that he wrote to friends in Albany, Georgia during the time of his service in the Pacific show that he wanted to be "where things are happening."
 He refused to accept assignments which would keep him away from action.

-He wrote of his commanding officer, Lt.Col.
-Carlson, and of Maj.
-James Roosevelt, second in command.
-Lt.Col.
-Carlson thought so highly of Sgt.
-Thomason that he selected him to lead the advance element against the Japanese garrison at Butaritari.
-It was there that Sgt.
-Thomason's gallantry in action earned him the Medal of Honor.
+He wrote of Carlson and of Major James Roosevelt, second in command.

-Sgt.
+During the raid on Makin Island, Carlson selected Thomason to lead the advance element against the Japanese garrison.
 Thomason was one of 30 Marines who did not return from the Makin Island raid.
 In November 1999, researchers discovered a mass grave on Makin Island that contained human remains, equipment, and dog tags belonging to Marine Raiders.
-Sgt.
 Thomason's remains were among those identified.
-His remains were returned to the United States and were interred at Arlington National Cemetery.
+His remains were returned to the United States and were interred at Arlington National Cemetery on August 17, 2001.